-At the end of this module, students will be able to Key Skills

-1 KS1 KS6

-Critically evaluate the ethics associated with the modern use and husbandry of animals KS3

-KS4

-2 KS1 KS5

-Critique the physiological changes resulting from modern use and husbandry of animals KS3 KS6

-KS4

-3 Evaluate the behavioural impacts resulting from modern use and husbandry of the animals KS1 KS5
+- Critically evaluate the ethics associated with the modern use and husbandry of animals - 2.
+Critique the physiological changes resulting from modern use and husbandry of animals - 3.
+Evaluate the behavioural impacts resulting from modern use and husbandry of the animals

-KS3 KS6

-• KS4

-Transferable skills and other attributes
+Transferable/Key Skills and other attributes: